The Top 10 K-Pop Entertainment Companies

-TOP Media is a South Korean company, founded by Shinhwa member Andy handling the management of several artists.
-They usually work with LOEN Entertainment as the distributor of musical releases and is considered one of the top up-and-coming K-pop Entertainment companies in Korea at the moment.
+TOP Media is a South Korean company.
+They were founded by Shinhwa member Andy.
+He was in charge of handling the management of several artists.
+They usually work with LOEN Entertainment as the distributor of musical releases.
+They are considered one of the top up-and-coming K-pop Entertainment companies in Korea at the moment.

 TOP Media’s biggest success of 2017 was TEEN TOP.
 The group has five members: C.A.P, Chunji, Niel, Ricky, and Changjo.
 Originally they were a six-member group (with L.Joe, filing for contract termination in February 2017), Teen Top debuted with their first single album “Come into the World” way back in 2010.
 They are still going strong and look to take that momentum into 2018.

 Artists: TEEN TOP, 100%, UP10TION, Andy, Niel